vorcigernix/engineeringroles/developers/level1.md

 ### Should have

 * Successfully performed the role of an Engineer at Socialbakers or equivalent role elsewhere
-* Core language competency in at least one programming language
+* Core language competency in a javascript programming language
 * Experience working on a team in a professional setting
 * Demonstrated ability to collaborate well with a team
 * Demonstrated ability to learn from mistakes